 Nevada has specific requirements for who can and who cannot be a guardian.
 Read this section to learn more about the court’s requirements.

 As a general rule, the court can appoint anyone who is suitable to serve as a person’s guardian.
-A guardian does not have to be related to the person over whom the guardianship is requested (also known as the “ward”), although preference is given to suitable relatives when multiple people petition the court to be appointed the guardian.
+A guardian does not have to be related to the person over whom the guardianship is requested (also known as the “protected person”), although preference is given to suitable relatives when multiple people petition the court to be appointed the guardian.

 The court may require the guardian to complete any available training that the court finds appropriate.

-Who Cannot Be a Guardian?
+Who cannot be a Guardian?

 A person cannot be appointed a guardian if: